 There are readings related to professional development that are important components to making sure that the ECPQI2M is working as it should.
 One of the consistent key indicators deals with professional development/training.
 There are examples of creative and innovative ways the training can be delivered over the internet.
-Pay particular attention to the iLookOut program, especially to its delivery system.
-Check out the https://RIKInstitute.com/publications/ website for these publications and reports, there are several articles that describe the program as well as its innovative cognitive mapping and online delivery platform.
+Pay particular attention to the iLookOut program, especially to its delivery Check out system. https://RIKInstitute.com/publications/ website for publications and reports, there are several articles that describe the program as well as its innovative cognitive mapping and online delivery platform.